Skills Development Secure Linear API Integration Best Practices

 const tokens = await response.json();

-// Store tokens securely (encrypted in database)
+// Store tokens securely (encrypt at rest)

 await storeTokens(req.user!.id, {